ezpaarse-project/getting-started-with-ezvis/INSTALLATION.md

 Warning: only versions 2.4+ of Mongo were tested.

-Running `mongod.exe` may require that you give network authorizations (only the first time).
+Running `bin\mongod.exe` (in the installation directory) may require that you give network authorizations (only the first time).

 ### NodeJS